IntersectMBO/cardano-db-sync/doc/validation.md

 contain an index into the `Block` table specifying the block in which the transaction was included.
 Each transaction included in a block (ie specifically ignoring the Genesis Distribution transactions) have one or more inputs and one or more outputs.
-Transactions are validated in the explorer by checking that all the transaction inputs exist and that the value of the inputs is greater than or equal to the value of the transaction outputs.
+Transactions are validated in the db-sync node by checking that all the transaction inputs exist and that the value of the inputs is greater than or equal to the value of the transaction outputs.
 As a by product of this validation the fees associated with the transaction are recorded in the database.